TriplyDB/Documentation/docs/triplydb-js/index.md

 You can extend this script with TriplyDB.js functions that read/write (meta)data accessible through the API token.

-## Setting up a secure read/write project
+### Setting up a secure read/write project

-In the [previous section](#setting-up-a-read-write-project) we set up a project that can read/write data in TriplyDB catalogs.
+In the [previous section](#setting-up-a-read-write-project) we set up a project that can read/write data in TriplyDB instances.
 To keep the instructions minimal, we included the API token inside the script (step 10).
 In this section we extend the project to configure the API token in a safer way.

 TriplyDB.js is able to look for an externally specified API token.
 This is achieved by changing line 2 in the script from the [previous section](#setting-up-a-read-write-project):